bharatbjj/VSCodeFiori/README.md

 # VSCodeFiori
 Fiori apps development in VS Code
-This Workspace contains the apps for SAP Fiori
+This Workspace contains the apps for SAP Fiori.